Digital Literacies: Roles for Rhetoric

 Singularity... kind of.

-he process of receiving or giving systematic instruction, especially at a school or university.
+Education is defined as the process of receiving or giving systematic instruction, especially at a school or university.
 There would be no need for education.
 A person (or should I say AI) would just need to have information and data downloaded into them.
 At the beginning of the AI's life, billions of files and information would need to be downloaded into them.
 Like Ciara pointed out in her blog post, teachers would become obsolete.
 Computers will be able to provide the information needed by an AI.

 As for communication, speech would become an archaic method.
 Typing would be the best way in the beginning to communicate, but eventually I think that a sort of code between AI's would arise and take over.
 Sounds a bit Orwellian (Newspeak anyone?) but I could see it happening.
 If these AI's still have any bit of human to them though, they will need physical interaction.
 Isolation can make people go insane.
 I think that there are somethings that are permanently human and cannot be suppressed.
 Here's a random thought: would relationships (love interests) become unnecessary?
 Without physical interaction and only Internet communication, would marriage become archaic as well?